-When life gives you cucumbers, make Cucumber Kimchi!
+When life gives you cucumbers, make Quick and Easy Cucumber Kimchi!

 A good friend of mine has an incredible green thumb!
 I am so fortunate to often be on the receiving end of that green thumb.
 The other day, she kindly brought me some amazing home grown cucumbers, chives, peppers, and perilla (sesame) leaves, which are all perfect for Korean banchan.
 So I’m so excited to be making some awesome Korean side dishes over the next few days!

 Cucumber kimchi couldn’t be easier to make.
 Simple prep of a few ingredients, and a gentle mixing of everything by hand and voila!
 You have a delicious side dish in absolutely no time at all.

 This kimchi can be eaten immediately, however I think it tastes better about a day after so there’s time to let the flavors infuse.

 Serve with rice, or as a side to any meal to spice it up!